codecraftingtools/tydl/doc/data_reference.rst

 of
   List of `Record <Record>` subtypes that instances of this tagged union can represent.
-All of the records listed here should be derived from a common base type.
+All of the records listed here should be extensions of a common base entity.

 tag
   Common `Field <Field>` that can be used to distinguish (or discriminate)